x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCS/createCL_en.md

         * See [AutoIncrement](data_model/auto_increment.md) for more detail.

-    14. `LobShardingKeyFormat` ( *String* )：Specify Lob ShardingKey's value format on MainCL.
+    14. `LobShardingKeyFormat` ( *String* )：Specify Lob ShardingKey's value format on main collection.
 Can be one of the follow:

         * "YYYYMMDD": Transform a lob's ID to date string format, for example: "20190701".
         * "YYYYMM": Transform a lob's ID to month string format, for example: "201907".